Cacti/documentation/Installing-Under-Windows.md

    After this has ran once, you should have `cacti.log` in `/cacti/log/` and RRDfiles in `/cacti/rra/`.

-7. You are going to need to schedule a task while logged on as an Administrator.
+8. You are going to need to schedule a task while logged on as an Administrator.
    This task is required to you can run `poller.php` every 5 minutes.
 Make sure the Task Scheduler service is started and follow the steps below to begin.

-   > **Note:* The following instructions are based on Windows XP and Windows
+   > **Note:* The following instructions are based on most Windows installs.
-   > Server 2003.
-You should be able to follow these instructions close enough
-   > for Windows 2000 as well.

    1. Select Start -> Settings -> Control Panel and double click on Scheduled Tasks.